What is the Nursing Code of Ethics? Updated for 2025

 The formal code of ethics was developed in the 1950s by the American Nurses Association (ANA) and has undergone numerous modifications since.
 The most significant recent change was in 2015 when 9 interpretative statements or provisions were added to the code of ethics to help guide nursing practice in a more definitive way.

 Many states include the ANA’s nursing code of ethics in their practice statements.
 Even though the code of ethics is primarily ethics-related, it also has legal implications.
-Given the importance of the code to the nursing profession, revisions continue on a regular basis.
+Given the importance of the code to the nursing profession, revisions continue regularly.

 How Nurses Use the Nursing Code of Ethics